fcrepo-exts/fcrepo-camel/README.md

   * `http://fedora.info/definitions/v4/event#ResourceRelocation`

 The `resourceType` values will include any `rdf:type` values for the resource in question.

+The message body will be formatted as JSON-LD, and users are encouraged to rely on the data found there rather than in the JMS-specific headers.

+Typically, an application will unmarshal the payload from a message broker like so:

+    from("activemq:queue:fedora")
+        .unmarshal().json(Jackson)

+Additionally, the `EventProcessor` will populate Message headers with the data in this message.
+The recommended pattern to use is:

+    from("activemq:queue:fedora")
+        .unmarshal().json(Jackson)
+        .process(new EventProcessor())

+If you don't need further access to the message body, it is possible to omit the `unmarshal().json(Jackson)` step.

 Examples and more information
 -----------------------------